-Depending on the severity of the cancer associated with your hysterectomy, you might need to look into a burial insurance policy instead of standard life insurance.
+Depending on the severity of the cancer associated with your hysterectomy, you might need to look into a guaranteed life insurance policy instead of standard life insurance.

 Those applying for life insurance after a hysterectomy should prepare themselves to honestly answer a series of questions.

-Your life insurance underwriter uses your answers to these questions along with your application to judge the best insurance class for you, which directly impacts how much you’ll pay.
+Your life insurance underwriter uses your answers to these questions, along with your application, to judge the best insurance class for you.
+This directly impacts how much you’ll pay.

 A few of the questions you can expect include: